akshatrb/ARL/README.md

-# ARL
- Room electricity automation using C8051F340 MC
+# ARL - Automation using 8051 MC
  ARL stands for Automatic Room Lighting.

 The aim of this project is to automatically turn on or off the lights/appliances in a room